About the entrepreneur part

 About the artisan part

-I love the Laravel PHP framework and have built quite some applications (private and public) with it (since version 3 all the way up to 5).
+I love the Laravel PHP framework and have built quite some applications (both private and public) with it (since version 3 all the way up to 5).
 Have any questions?
 Hit me up on the Larachat Slack group (@stayallive), shoot me an email or maybe ping me on Twitter @stayallive if you can fit it in 140 chars 😉.